Field guideNSS Background Remover

 How to know it actually worked

 The most common failure mode is the accidental dependency: one import in a shared file that drags a heavy module into the common chunk, so a deferral you thought you had quietly evaporated.
 These do not announce themselves — the app works fine, just slower than it should — which is exactly why a measured budget beats a one-time optimisation.
 Splitting is not a task you finish; it is a property you maintain, and the way you maintain it is by watching the first-load number and treating an unexplained jump as a bug rather than a rounding error.
-Get that habit in place and a ninety-tool app stays as fast to open as a one-tool app, which is the whole point of doing any of this.
+Get that habit in place and a large multi-tool app stays as fast to open as a one-tool app, which is the whole point of doing any of this.

 What this buys the person who just wants one cutout

 All of this machinery exists to serve a very ordinary moment: someone arrives with one photo and one job, and the app is ready before they have finished reading the headline.
 They never see the chunks, the prefetch, or the deferred model logic; they see a tool that opened fast and did the thing.
-The breadth that makes the app worth bookmarking — the other eighty-nine tools — is still there the moment they want it, downloaded just in time and cached for next time, without ever having taxed the first visit.
+The breadth that makes the app worth bookmarking — the many other tools — is still there the moment they want it, downloaded just in time and cached for next time, without ever having taxed the first visit.

 That is the quiet thesis of code-splitting a large app: breadth and speed are only in tension if you ship them naively.
 Arrange the code so the cost of each capability is paid by the people who use it, when they use it, and a sprawling tool suite can feel as light as a single-purpose utility.
 The discipline is unglamorous — draw the boundaries where usage actually divides, defer the heavy assets behind real intent, and guard the first-load number like it matters, because it is the one users feel.
 You can see the result by opening the app and watching what the network actually downloads before you do anything at all.